 A: Yes, with the stipulations that you can provide proof that you did qualify for an ID card until you reached your 21st birthday; and if you are selected, you must provide proof from an accredited college or university that you will be enrolled as a full-time student in order to receive the scholarship grant.

 Q: I understand that children are now considered dependents through age 26.
 Why can't a child over 23 but younger than 26 apply?

-A: A child is a military dependent through age 21, or through age 23, if enrolled as a full time college student.
-There are laws that permit parents to extend their medical insurance coverage, including through Tricare, to their children through the child's 26th birthday, but only if they or their parents pay the full premium for that coverage.
+A: A child is a military dependent through age 21, or through age 23, if enrolled as a full-time college student.
+Some laws permit parents to extend their medical insurance coverage, including through Tricare, to their children through the child's 26th birthday, but only if they or their parents pay the full premium for that coverage.
 The law did not extend military dependency status to age 26 for any other purpose.
 Therefore, it would be unfair to revise the eligibility for a scholarship grant through the Scholarships for Military Children Program, based solely upon the payment of premiums to extend medical insurance coverage to an individual under age 26.

-Q: I will turn 23 this year and I will no longer be eligible for a military dependent ID card.
+Q: I will turn 23 this year and will no longer be eligible for a military-dependent ID card.
 Can I still apply for this scholarship?